American kestrel: Use in falconry

 American kestrels do not train so easily as some larger falcons (particularly the peregrine falcon) in the art of "waiting on" to perform a diving stoop on flushed prey.
 However, some individual kestrels do master this skill.
 Falconers sometimes train them to climb to a stooping position with tidbits on kites or balloons that the kestrels learn to climb after.
 More common hunting techniques are to "slip" them after spotted game from the fist, or to release them from a vehicle window close to spotted quarry.
 These techniques are more of a natural fit to the kestrel's ambushing methods in the wild.

 Falconers using the American kestrel should be alert to protect the falcon from larger predators that may attack the kestrel, particularly if it is distracted on the ground with captured prey.
-Domestic cats and dogs are the greatest threat to attack the falcon on the ground, but the Cooper's hawk is well known to boldly attack kestrels.
-This mid-sized American accipiter has sufficient size and strength to carry the kestrel away, though falconers have reported often being successful in recovering the kestrel unharmed by acting quickly to intimidate the larger hawk into releasing the kestrel.
+Domestic cats and dogs are the greatest threat to attack the falcon on the ground, but Cooper's hawk is well known to boldly attack kestrels.
+This mid-sized American Astur has sufficient size and strength to carry the kestrel away, though falconers have reported often being successful in recovering the kestrel unharmed by acting quickly to intimidate the larger hawk into releasing the kestrel.

 American kestrels are bred in captivity for use in falconry and are among the easier falcons to breed.
 They are also sufficiently common that "passage" birds in their first year are relatively easy to trap.
 Wild-caught kestrels "tame down" fairly quickly.
 They will usually be eating from a falconer's hand the day after capture, be training within a week, and be ready to hunt in three to five weeks.
 A very tame American kestrel will allow itself to be picked up around the body with one hand while accepting tidbits from the other hand.
 Such tameness is very useful when checking or treating the bird for injury or illness.

 Migratory raptors native to the United States are protected by the Migratory Bird Treaty Act of 1918, so American kestrels are illegal to possess without a permit (such as a falconry permit) in the United States, Canada, and Mexico.